awakzdev/aws-loadbalancer-app/README.md

 output.

 ## Requirements
+1. Terraform installed.
+2. An AWS account with appropriate permissions.
-1. You must have a registered domain.
+3. You must have a registered domain within Route53.
-2. Create an SSH Key.
+4. An SSH Key.

 ## Configuration
 - route53_zone: The primary domain managed by AWS Route53.